arik-so/SwiftLightning/README.md

 ## Running

-Open the project in your Swift editor of choice, be it Xcode or AppCode, and simply press play.
+Open the project (`Swift Rust FFI.xcworkspace`) in your Swift editor of choice, be it Xcode or AppCode, and simply press play.